 - Create a table in Confluent Cloud ksqlDB

-- Write a persistent query
+- Write persistent queries

 - Monitor persistent queries

 - Create an API key for Confluent Cloud ksqlDB through the Confluent Cloud CLI